-The world’s second full-scale nuclear reactor was the D Reactor, which was built in the early 1940s and went operational in December 1944.
-D Reactor ran through June of 1967 and was ultimately cocooned in 2004.
+The world’s second full-scale nuclear reactor was the D Reactor, which was built in the early 1940’s and went operational in December of 1944.
+D Reactor ran through June of 1967, and was ultimately cocooned in 2004.

 D Reactor had only been operational for a few years when scientists detected a problem with the reactor operations.
-They were so concerned that D Reactor would fail that they built another reactor, called the DR Reactor, right next door.
-By October 1950, DR (which stands for D-Replacement) Reactor went online as the fifth plutonium production reactor at Hanford.
+They were so concerned that D reactor would fail that they built another reactor, called the DR Reactor, right next door.
+By October of 1950, DR (which stands for D-Replacement) Reactor went on line as the fifth plutonium production reactor at Hanford.

-At about the same time, the problems associated with the D Reactor were solved, and both D and DR Reactors ran side-by-side into the mid-1960s when they were shut down.
+At about the same time, the problems associated with the D Reactor were solved, and both D and DR Reactors ran side by side into the mid-1960’s when they were shut down.
 Since then, both reactors have been cocooned (DR in 2002, D in 2004).
-D Reactor was one of the Site’s longest-serving facilities with 22 years of service, while DR Reactor was online for the shortest amount of time, only 14 years.
+D Reactor was one of the Site’s longest serving facilities with twenty-two years of service, while DR was the reactor that was on line for the shortest amount of time, only 14 years.